ChrisOrgan/Covid_Analysis/readme.txt

   corresponding nucleotide transition probability.
     - We estimate the transition probabilities using a GTR substitution model, which should also allow us to account for multiple hits.
+- SARS-CoV-2 spreads globally at variable rates.
+This variability helps us figure the drivers of transmission and mitigation effectiveness so far.
+How fast SARS-CoV-2 transmits in a region may best reflect either the baseline health, the strength of immune selection, or the timing and strictness of preventative measures.
+Using phylogenetic regression, we can test the relative contribution of a public health metric, population size, and social connectivity in explaining the transmission rate.
+We will also account for land area, sampling, and sequencing capabilities.
+Further, we can test for deceleration (or acceleration), and how much mitigations explain it over the filling of ecological niches, seasonal change, mutations, and sampling frequency.
+Understanding the mechanisms behind SARS-CoV-2 diversification will aid administrations worldwide as to how much actions are necessary to reduce viral spread during a pandemic.

 ### Punctuated Within-Host SARS-CoV-2 Genomic Evolution?